 As your furnace switches on and begins to add warmth to your home, it’s typical for it to make some noise.
 These sounds, including the burners igniting and the blower whirring, are all part of the usual start-up process.

-But there are a couple of steps you can do to make your furnace run more quietly this winter.
+But there are a few things you can do to make your furnace quieter this winter.

-1. Schedule Yearly Furnace Maintenance
+1. Request Yearly Furnace Maintenance

-2. Frequently Install a New Furnace’s Air Filter
+2. Frequently Put in a New Furnace’s Air Filter

-Our advice for installing a new furnace filter:
+Our suggestions for replacing your furnace filter:

-- Flat filter: Monthly
+- Flat filter: Every month

 - Pleated filter: Every three months

-You may have to get a new filter more often if you have allergies or pets.
+You may have to replace your filter more regularly if you have allergies or pets.

-Some furnaces, especially older ones, may be noisier than others.
-But if you’re noticing exceedingly loud or weird noises, it may be time to call a heating and cooling company like Forster Heating for furnace repair in Auburn.
+Some furnaces, often older ones, can be noisier than others.
+But if you’re noticing very loud or strange noises, you might need to get in touch with a heating and cooling company like Forster Heating for furnace repair in Auburn.

-Here are a couple of noises to keep an eye out for, how to solve them and when to get in touch with a professional.
+Here are several noises to keep an eye out for, how to repair them and when to contact a professional.